Our Research

 Bioprocess engineering enabled by synthetic biology

-Climate change calls for urgent innovations in sustainability that are useful across geographies and economies and can operate at scale.
-The ability to sequester and degrade pollutants through biological processes will significantly impact all industries, people, and the planet.
+Modern life calls for urgent innovations in sustainability that are useful across geographies and economies and can operate at scale.
+The ability to sequester and degrade pollutants through biological processes and make medicines where and when they are needed will significantly impact all industries, people, and the planet.

-We integrate synthetic biology and bioprocess engineering by mixing cell-free systems, metabolic engineering, artificial intelligence, and additive manufacturing to:
+The Karim Lab integrates synthetic biology and bioprocess engineering by mixing cell-free systems, protein engineering, metabolic engineering, artificial intelligence, and additive manufacturing to:

 DISCOVER